zenobiajazmin/my-project1-repo/README.md

 # my-project1-repo
 Project 1

+***Filtering out data***
+There was so much prices that were significant outliers outside of the standard deviation that we decided to limit the data set to prices of $350 and below per night; to focus on affordable properties/listings.

 ### Working on manipulating data to change dates to seasons
 - struggling with a good proper way to sort data in a relevant way for the project